PHP: Data Types

 , 0

 .
-These are two different kinds of infomation - two different data types.
+These are two different categories of information — two different types of data.

-Data type defines the operations that can be done on the elements of a particular set of elements
+The data type defines what can be done with the elements from a particular set of elements

-Unlike strings, we don't need to enclose integers in quotes.
-To print number 5, it's sufficient to write this:
+Unlike strings, numbers don't need to be wrapped in quotes.
+To print the number 5, all you have to do is write:

 <?php